Montgomery County Public Libraries: Governance

-The Public Libraries has a Library Board made up of twelve members appointed by the County Executive and one representing the School Board.
+The Public Libraries has a Library Board made up of 12 members appointed by the County Executive, one representing the School Board, and one representing Montgomery College.
 The Board makes recommendations to the County Executive on library-related issues, including facilities, collection, service areas, and personnel.
-The Library Board has twenty-three Library Advisory Committees, subcommittees representing individual branches or programs.
+The Library Board has 23 Library Advisory Committees, subcommittees representing individual branches or programs.
 Members of the LACs are approved by the Board.

 Branches

-The following MCPL branches are open to the public:
+The following MCPL branches are public: